MrPrince419/the-rustic-table/README.md

 # The Rustic Table - Restaurant Website

-A beautiful, responsive restaurant website built for The Rustic Table, featuring farm-to-fork dining with a rustic, artisan aesthetic.
+A beautiful, responsive restaurant website built for The Rustic Table, featuring farm-to-fork dining with a rustic, artisan aesthetic. cheers.

 ## Features